mxsjoberg/pas2wat/README.md

 # pas2wat: pascal-to-wat

-This is a proof-of-concept compiler in Rust with lexer, parser, partial evaluator, and code generation for a subset of Pascal `.pas` targeting WebAssembly text-format `.wat`.
+This is an experimental Pascal `.pas` to WebAssembly text-format `.wat` translator.

 ## TODO